zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/activate-your-cloud.md

 ## Step 1: Verify subscription and start activation{#step-1-verify-subscription-and-start-activation}

-Upon subscribing to a BYOC license of Zilliz Cloud, you will receive a welcome email with vital subscription details, including your license ID, core size, and validity period.
+Upon subscribing to a BYOC license of Zilliz Cloud, you will receive a welcome email with your subscription details, including your license ID, core size, and validity period.

 1. **Verify Subscription Details**: First, confirm the accuracy of the details in your welcome email.
 These details are essential for the activation process.